Sattva Strong

 SATTVA STRONG LLC

-Deborah, Sattva Strong LLC founder and creator, is an active, registered yoga teacher with over 900 hours of individual and class instruction.
-She is currently working towards finishing her 500-hour Ayurveda Yoga Teacher Certification.
-She has completed 200 hours in Ayurveda Foundations and another 100 hours in uniting the two disciplines.
-She is also certified as an Ayurvedic Nutritionist.
-She holds additional certifications in Yin Yoga, Restorative Yoga, Mat Pilates and Barre.
-She teaches meditation and breath work.
-With all of these tools, experiences and insights, she is available to consult and craft individual plans that optimize wellness and wellbeing.
+Deborah, Sattva Strong LLC founder and creator, is a 500-hour Kripalu Ayurvedic Yoga Teacher with more than 1000 hours of individual and class instruction.
+(E-RYT® 200, RYT-500, YACEP®).
+Certified as an Ayurvedic Nutritionist, Deborah holds additional certifications in Yin Yoga, Restorative Yoga, Mat Pilates, and Barre.
+She teaches a variety of meditation techniques and an array of breath work practices.
+With all of these tools, experiences, and insights, she is available to consult and craft individual plans that optimize wellness and wellbeing.